SalMaciel/Election_Analisys/README.md

 ## Resources
 - Data source: election_results.csv
 - Software: Python 3.10, VS Code 1.66.0
-## Summary
+## Results
 The analisys of the election shows:
 - There were 369,711 votes cast in the election.
-- Candidates names are:
+- Candidates names were:
     - Charles Casper
     - Diana DeGette
     - Raymond Anthony Doane